 Check the top right corner for the latest SDK and editor version.

-To embed the 3D viewer or the sandbox editor directly on your website without any custom development or changes, read the Quickstart guide.
+Read the Quickstart guide to learn more about different ways of setting up the viewer, making changes, and creating a simple editor.
+To embed the 3D viewer or the sandbox editor directly on your website without any custom development or changes.

 Or get started by Generating a new project from below,